-- 2. May be consummated quickly and efficiently.
+- May be consummated quickly and efficiently.
 WEI is already offering 4 classes in the Unmanned Systems Program, and is ready to add additional job and educational training programs. - 3.
 Promote net-new jobs in the private sector with an income above regional average household income.

-It is estimated that over 245 new jobs will be created with this project.
-Further, the average salary of jobs created will be 209 % higher than the current average salary in Wakulla County (\$75,100 vs. \$24,292) (Data Source: Bureau of Labor Statistics OES 2017). - 4.
-Align with Northwest Florida FORWARD, the regional strategic initiative for Northwest Florida economic transformation.
+It is estimated that 800 certificates will be awarded Further, the average salary of jobs created will be 209 % higher than the current average salary in Wakulla County (\$75,100 vs. \$24,292) (Data Source: Bureau of Labor Statistics OES 2017).

+4. Align with Northwest Florida FORWARD, the regional strategic initiative for Northwest Florida economic transformation.

-This project aligns with the majority of the regional strategic initiatives, including:
+This project aligns with the majority of the regional strategic initiatives, including: GOAL

-GOAL 1.
-TALENT
+1. TALENT

-o 1.1 Workforce training for large employers.
+• 1.1 Workforce training for large employers.